timschott/dd-db/corpus/corpus-cleaning-changelog.md

 ## Text Cleaning Changelog

 I processed most of these text in Sublime since they mostly came in looking ok.
-So far *Libra* had the most things to change.
+So far, *Libra* had the most things to change.
 Keeping a running log here as I make edits.

 *Americana* (cleaned 4/14)
 *	removed headmatter